 "Always on His Own Terms: Ray Johnson Defies Categories 20 Years After His Death" by Randy Kennedy for The New York Times.
 January 8 2015.

-"A Selection of Ray Johnson Ephemera," <i>Modern Painters</i>, January 2015, 48-59.
+"A Selection of Ray Johnson Ephemera," Modern Painters, January 2015, 48-59.

-An interview for with Brendan Dugan and Jay Gorney about their show Ray Johnson at Karma.
+An interview with Brendan Dugan and Jay Gorney about their show Ray Johnson at Karma.
 October 16, 2014.

 NY Times Review: Life Revealed in Letters and Doodles: ‘Not Nothing’ Tries to Capture the Artist Ray Johnson, August 10, 2014 by Holland Cotter